biglocalnews/warn-scraper/docs/job_center.md

 A fully automated scraping strategy could entail scraping backwards in time until we no longer get any search results.
 This risks possibly missing "gap" years between the current and start year (and would require special handling early in a new year).
-We could address this issues by applying logic that aborts the scrape once multiple consecutive years with no search results are encountered.
+We could address these issues by applying logic that aborts the scrape once multiple consecutive years with no search results are encountered.

 This could free us from having to perform manual research for the earliest year of data available for a state.
-It could also make it easier for us to determine if a new year of historical data has been added, and to integrate the new data in automated fashion.
+It could also make it easier for us to determine if a new year of historical data has been added, and to integrate the new data in an automated fashion.